 Patronato’s Christmas at San Xavier

 2017 Patronato’s Christmas at San Xavier regular concert performances are Dec.
-12, 13, and 14 at 6pm and again at 8pm each day.
+12, 13, and 14.
+We have tickets for the 8pm concerts but the 6pm concerts are sold out.
 The Sons of Orpheus and the Tucson Arizona Boys Chorus perform.

 Early invitations.
 If you would like to receive our signature, hand-assembled invitation in the mail, along with other special benefits, become a Friend of Patronato.
 This special invitation arrives before the general invitation and email so that you can get a head start on purchasing your concert tickets.